gabrieleteotino/bluish-capsule/content/project/datingapp/15-likes/3-filter-users-by-like.md

 public ICollection<Like> LikeTo { get; set; }
 ```

-And fix the code in **DatingContext** because the confusing naming induced me into a stupid error on the foreign key.
+And fix the code in **DatingContext** because the old naming confused me into a stupid error on the foreign key.
 ```csharp
 protected override void OnModelCreating(ModelBuilder modelBuilder) {